pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 ### Cover Letter

+> [!TIP]
+> If you include you resume, the job description, and company info the model should be able to infer your details, [specific job title], and [company name]

 ```
 Write a cover letter for a [specific job title] position at [company name] that includes the following elements: